 A narrative toolkit helps IC drive connection and collaboration

 As part of our narrative mastery programme, several business units at TfL have taken a fresh look at the mental gymnastics of communication and the role of storytelling as a leadership skill. » Read more

 People will only ever follow you as a leader if you have their trust and emotional proximity.

-Most successful leaders intuitively and continuously cycle through five styles of conversation that help them build high quality relationships and draw others towards them.
+Most successful leaders intuitively cycle through five styles of conversation that help them build high quality relationships and draw others towards them.

 Your most profound duty as a leader is to build quality relationships and to minimise threat

-The REACH model takes a look at successful leadership behaviour and provides five areas of focus for everyday and important conversations.
+The REACH approach takes a look at successful leadership behaviour and provides five areas of focus for everyday and important conversations.
 It supplies a rule of thumb and an easy way into a different, richer view of communication.
-You can engage with the REACH model immediately, either as a simple mantra – or as a framework for deeper leadership learning.

 Why use REACH?